Monday, April 29, 2024

 • The Paralyzing Touch attack

 Plus, they're undead - no need to eat, sleep, drink, etc. They can go live in space!
 If they cast gentle repose on themselves regularly, they don't even have to get all grey and old and ugly and nasty.
-They will, uh, probably go insane, though.
+They will, uh, probably go insane, though, and become Evil.

 Unfortunately, 5e's designers do not want the player characters to become liches, it seems, which is really unfortunate - just one of those things they don't give the DM rules for because they want people to "have fun" figuring it out on their own, or whatever.
 Luckily, AD&D is the encyclopedia of D&D!
 From 2e: